ENCCS/hpda-python/content/setup.rst

       You now need to ssh to that node, switch to the pyhpda conda environment, and start the Jupyter-Lab server on a particular port (choose one between 8000 and 9000)
-      and IP address (the name of the compute node):
+      and IP address (the name of the compute node).
+Also load a module containing OpenMPI to have access to MPI inside Jupyter:

       .. code-block:: console

          $ ssh cn0709
          $ conda activate pyhpda
+         $ ml add foss/2021b
          $ jupyter-lab --no-browser --port=8123 --ip=cn0709

    .. group-tab:: Karolina